plone/documentation/docs/backend/controlpanels.md

 This will create the control panel Python file in the control panel's folder where you can define your control panel schema fields.

 ## Registering a Controlpanel
-To manually register a view as a contropanel, add the following registration to your `/profiles/default/controlpanel.xml`.
+To manually register a view as a control panel, add the following registration to your `/profiles/default/controlpanel.xml`.
 ```xml
   <?xml version="1.0"?>
   <object